creativeworldpro/NE555-Make-Simple-SMT-Project-JLCPCB/README.md

 If you are a new user, then you can order 10 pieces PCBs, costing only $2.
 To place your order click on “Save to Cart” button.
 Confirm your shipping address and shipping method.

 Step 2 - Order PCBs From JLCPCB

 To order your SMT PCBs, visit JLCPCB.

- Drag and drop SMT PCBs file on site.
+ 1. Drag and drop SMT PCBs file on site.

- Choose your PCBs color and quantity.
+ 2. Choose your PCBs color and quantity.

- To free SMT assembly for your PCB click on “SMT Assembly” button and then confirm.
+ 3. To free SMT assembly for your PCB click on “SMT Assembly” button and then confirm.

- Add your Bom file and CPL file.
+ 4. Add your Bom file and CPL file.

- Place your order click on “Save to Cart” button.
+ 5.Place your order click on “Save to Cart” button.

- Confirm your shipping address and shipping method.
+ 6. Confirm your shipping address and shipping method.

- Pay your payment
+ 7. Pay your payment

- Wait for confirmation mail.
+ 8. Wait for confirmation mail.

- For SMT Service, Click here.

  Shipping and Billing -